Mauitron/Void-Vault/README.md

 ### Is the Windows version tested?

-The code includes full Windows support, with Console API for terminal, native messaging detection and such, but has not been extensively tested.
+The code includes full Windows support, with Console API for terminal, native messaging detection and such, but as I am developing on Linux it has not been extensively tested.
 Please report issues you might find!

 ### How do I update Void Vault?
 This is a slimmed down version of the original Void Vault, it is designed to